aidangardnerokearny/aidangardnerokearny.github.io/README.md

 Hey there!
 I'm Aidan Gardner-O'Kearny, an incoming physics PhD student at the University of Tennessee, Knoxville.
 I'm interested in high energy experiment, specifically searches for Beyond-the-Standard-Model physics utilizing exotic detector signatures.
 I'm also interested in the development of a 10 TeV Muon collider.

 I worked as a part of the ATLAS Collaboration while I was an undergraduate at the University of Oregon.
-During my time there I worked on both a long-lived particle search and a search for BSM scalars.
+During my time with ATLAS I worked on both a long-lived particle search and a search for BSM scalars.

 Email: `aidan.gardnerokearny@cern.ch`